mcrider/dcap-node/README.md

 In the `/src/config/types` directory are the type definitions that DCAP uses to validate the content you post.
 These must be written in [JSON Schema](http://json-schema.org) to be validated by DCAP.
 You can use the example types that come bundled with DCAP but will probably want to add some more attributes to make them useful.

-Users are stored encrypted on IPFS.
-If you don't want public access to your list of usernames, you can use MongoDB as a user storage solution.
-Ensure a mongo daemon is running and in `.env` comment out `USER_STORAGE=ipfs` and uncomment `USER_STORAGE=mongo` and `MONGODB_URI` and point it to your mongo instance.

 **Example type configuration**
 ```
 {